Resources for Programs Pursuing NAEYC Higher Education Accreditation

 Absolutely!
 We encourage you to submit our on-site training request form to email@example.com to begin the conversation; staff or trained facilitators may be able to travel to meet with programs in person, and/or connect via webinar.
 We look forward to learning how we can support your efforts!
 (Please note that staff and facilitators are unable to consult programs on their specific assessments, rubrics, or other aspects of program design; trainings will focus only on accreditation requirements, best practices, and hands-on exercises using sample materials.)

-Training opportunities are also available twice each year at NAEYC's Annual Conference and Professional Development Institute.
+Training opportunities are also available twice each year at NAEYC's Annual Conference and Professional Learning Institute.